There is a lot of media involving goblins that is both interesting, and intriguing.

 Probably one of the most well-known authors that mention goblins is Tolkein.

 But did he think that they existed?

 Well, he was interested in goblins because he came from a family which was German, and Eastern Prussia had many stories and tales about goblins.
-This of course, was an influence in his fiction.
+This, of course, was an influence on his fiction.

 The second one is about preserving nature and industrialization.
 Of course, goblins fit more into the later theme, as you see in the book.

 He popularized the existence of goblins. however, the big thing to understand is he portrays them not necessarily as they might’ve been in the past, but more on what they were considered in folklore.